Software delivery & engineering operations. Since 2016.

 Stack landing · Qt

-When your roadmap needs fast native UIs, disciplined C++ for hot paths, and QML for polished interaction, we assemble and operate India squads with the same payroll and compliance backbone we use for international clients in Europe and the Middle East.
+When your roadmap needs fast native UIs, disciplined C++ for hot paths, and QML for polished interaction, we assemble and operate squads with the same payroll and compliance backbone we use for Indian and international clients in Europe and the Middle East.

 Qt is the right tool when the product is desktop-first or native-adjacent, not when a generic web shell is enough.
 We use it when teams need predictable frame times, tight integration with C++ libraries, and a UI layer that stays maintainable as complexity grows.